ckfh/my-notes/分布式/Netty源码.md

                 Field publicSelectedKeysField = selectorImplClass.getDeclaredField("publicSelectedKeys");

                 if (PlatformDependent.javaVersion() >= 9 && PlatformDependent.hasUnsafe()) {
-                    // Let us try to use sun.misc.Unsafe to replace the SelectionKeySet.
-                    // This allows us to also do this in Java9+ without any extra flags.
                     // 拿到原生selector的selectedKeys和publicSelectedKeys变量:
                     long selectedKeysFieldOffset = PlatformDependent.objectFieldOffset(selectedKeysField);
                     long publicSelectedKeysFieldOffset =